BC Sakalai: LKL and Korać Cup (1995–1999)

 In the 1995–96 LKL season, Sakalai finished in fifth place, led by players like Giedraitis and Gintautas Šivickas, and lost to favorites Atletas Kaunas 2–0 in the playoffs.
 In the 1996–97 season, Giedraitis lead the LKL in scoring, though Sakalai were largely inconsistent, finishing in seventh place, losing to BC Olimpas in the playoffs, 2–1, though giving fight to the team that eventually reached the LKL finals.
 During the season, Ramūnas Šiškauskas made his pro debut in the LKL.
 Players like Erikas Kučiauskas, Rolandas Matulis and Arnas Kazlauskas, who played in the team since the first LKL season, also had their best seasons to date.
 Throughout this time, Sakalai also had a rivalry with the other Vilnius team, BC Statyba, with Sakalai winning most of their matches.

 In the 1997–98 season, Sakalai had their best season to date.
 Under coach Sakalauskas, coaching the team since their LKL debut, Sakalai finished second in the LKL regular season standings.
 Giedraitis lead the team in scoring once again, and Šiškauskas showed a lot of improvement in his second LKL season.
 Sakalai also played in the Baltic Cup tournament.
-In the playoffs of the LKL, however, Sakalai lost to Ateltas Kaunas 2–0 in the semifinals, preventing the team from reaching the LKL finals.
+In the playoffs of the LKL, however, Sakalai lost to Atletas Kaunas 2–0 in the semifinals, preventing the team from reaching the LKL finals.
 In the bronze medal series, Sakalai lost to the new team in Vilnius, Statyba-Lietuvos rytas, in somewhat a shocker, 2–1.
 Sakalai finished in fourth place.

 In the 1998–99 season, head coach Sakalauskas left the team during the season, becoming head coach for the rival BC Lietuvos rytas team.
 Giedraitis also left the team to sign with Lietuvos rytas, and during the season, Šiškauskas, who became the team leader in Sakalai, also left to sign with Lietuvos rytas.
 Assistant coach Rūtenis Paulauskas became the head coach of the team, at just 27 years old.
 Sakalai then signed Virginijus Sirvydis, Egidijus Mikalajūnas and Rolandas Skaisgirys, who were let go by Lietuvos rytas.
 Sirvydis, in particular, became the new team leader.
 Dainius Šalenga made his LKL debut during the season.
 In the LKL, Sakalai finished only in sixth place in the regular season, but eliminated the heavily favored BC Alita in the quarterfinals 2–1.
 In the semifinals, Sakalai gave fight, but lost to Lietuvos rytas 2–0 in the semifinals.
 In the bronze medal series, once again underdogs, shocked everyone again, by defeating BC Šiauliai 2–1, winning the final match away, and finishing in third place in the LKL.
 The win also helped Sakalai qualify for the Saporta Cup for the next season.